 Lenox Health Greenwich Village is a state-of-the-art medical complex located in Greenwich Village.
 Lenox Health Greenwich Village, part of Northwell Health, represents a new model of community-based care that seamlessly integrates health and wellness services with access to 24-hour emergency care and a full range of medical specialists.
-The facility currently includes a freestanding emergency department, which is a division of Lenox Hill Hospital, and a patient service center for blood collection.
+The facility currently includes a freestanding emergency department, which is a division of Lenox Hill Hospital, a patient service center for blood collection and a state-of-the-art outpatient imaging center.

 Watch the video below to learn more about Lenox Health Greenwich Village.